 But if there was anyone who could unpick the Brazillian’s defence it would be Fnatic Tekkz.
 He showed a maturity in his game that was at times absent last season.
 He played purposely and with confidence and took a 1-0 lead into the 2nd leg.
 Now on his home console, the Xbox, he dominated possession, scoring twice with Fifilza unable to get near him.
 The game ended 3-0 and Tekkz was once again the champion of Bucharest.

-This is Tekkz’s 5th FUT Champions Cup win and he now has the unique honour of having won the 1st FUT Champions Cup of the last 3 seasons.
+This is Tekkz’s 5th FUT Champions Cup win in his career, and he now has the unique honour of having won the 1st FUT Champions Cup of the last 3 seasons.

 Kurt Fenech, recently handed a life ban from FIFA esports, sounded almost statesmen like with this message of congratulations –

-Like with all new seasons of FIFA, there were several shock exits – FIFA eWorld Cup winner Mohammed “MoAuba” Harkous failed to get out of his group, while Mosaad “Msdossary” Aldossary and Nicolas “Nicolas99FC” Villalba were both knocked out at first round of the knockouts.
+Like with all new seasons of FIFA, there were several shock exits – FIFA eWorld Cup winner Mohammed “MoAuba” Harkous failed to get out of his group, while Mosaad “Msdossary” Aldossary and Nicolas “Nicolas99FC” Villalba were both sent packing in the first round of the knockouts.

-This is just the beginning of the FIFA season, in just two weeks’ time we will be back in Bucharest for FUT Champions Cup Stage 2, where once again the best 64 players will battle it out for the FUT Champions Cup trophy.
+There will be plenty of time to make amends though, in just two weeks’ time we will be back in Bucharest for FUT Champions Cup Stage 2, where once again the 64 players will battle it out for the FUT Champions Cup trophy.

 FUT Champions Cup Stage 1 – Global Series Masters adds extra spice